avalokkumar/developer-notes/security_vulnerabilities.md

 * **Supply chain attacks:** Supply chain attacks involve compromising a trusted vendor or supplier to gain access to a target system or network.
 This can allow attackers to steal sensitive data, launch additional attacks, or disrupt critical services.
 ---
 * **Physical attacks:** Physical attacks involve gaining physical access to a system or network to steal sensitive data, install malicious software, or perform other unauthorized actions.

+---
+---

+### There are many tools and frameworks available for identifying security vulnerabilities in web applications.
+Here are some examples:

+* **OWASP ZAP (Zed Attack Proxy):** An open-source web application scanner that can help find vulnerabilities like SQL injection, cross-site scripting (XSS), and other issues.

+* **Burp Suite:** A web application security testing platform that includes a scanner, an intercepting proxy, and other tools for testing web applications.

+* **Nmap:** A network security scanner that can also be used to detect open ports, services, and vulnerabilities in web applications.

+* **Acunetix:** A web vulnerability scanner that can detect a wide range of vulnerabilities, including XSS, SQL injection, and others.

+* **Nikto:** An open-source web server scanner that can identify potential vulnerabilities, misconfigurations, and other issues.

+* **Metasploit Framework:** A tool for developing and executing exploits against web applications, including buffer overflow attacks, SQL injection, and more.

+* **Nessus:** A vulnerability scanner that can detect security issues in web applications, as well as other components of the network infrastructure.

+These are just a few examples of the many tools and frameworks available for identifying security vulnerabilities in web applications.
+It's important to note that no single tool can identify all possible vulnerabilities, and it's often necessary to use multiple tools and manual testing to ensure comprehensive coverage.